RoboTeamTwente/roboteam_behaviour-tree-editor/README.md

 numpy

+# Setup
+Run setup.sh and the shell script "b3e.sh" will be generated in the main RTT folder.
+This script can be ran to launch the behavior tree editor.

 # How-to draw trees
 Click a node at the left to spawn it, it can be moved by simply dragging.